ossuminc/riddl/README.md

 the syntax for doing various things with the riddl compiler (`riddlc`)

 ## Version / Info
-The `riddlc` compiler has two command, `info` and `version` that just print out information and the version number, respectively, and then exit.
+The `riddlc` compiler has two commands, `info` and `version` that just print out information about the build, and the version number, respectively, and then exit.

-### Contributing
+## Contributing
 _Contributions are very welcome!_

-If you see an issue that you'd like to see fixed, or want us to consider a change, the best way to make it happen is to help out by submitting a pull request implementing it.
-We welcome contributions from all, even if you are not yet familiar with RIDDL.
-We will endeavour to guide you through the process once you've submitted your PR.
+If you see an issue that you'd like to see fixed or want us to consider a change, the best way to make it happen is to help by submitting a pull request implementing it.
+We welcome contributions from all, even if you are unfamiliar with RIDDL.
+We will endeavor to guide you through the process once you've submitted your PR.

-Please refer to the CONTRIBUTING.md file for more details about the workflow, and general hints on how to prepare your pull request.
-You can also ask for clarifications or guidance in GitHub issues directly
+Please refer to the CONTRIBUTING.md file for more details about the workflow and general hints on preparing your pull request.
+You can also ask for clarifications or guidance on GitHub issues directly.

-The RIDDL family of repositories are owned by Ossum, Inc. and they require the use of a
+The RIDDL family of repositories is owned by Ossum, Inc., and they require the use of a
 [CLA (Contributor License Agreement)](https://cla-assistant.io/reactific/riddl).
 You can sign at that link or be prompted to do so when you submit your first